 - Whatever you decide, it should remain unchanged to build comfort and routine.

 3. Use a consistent layout for sharing tasks and activities.

-Be consistent about which color, font, and icon you use for different tasks.
+- Be consistent about which color, font, and icon you use for different tasks.
 For example, use purple for highlighting topics and key actions, red for guiding students to use accessibility features, and blue for encouraging families to reach out for teacher support.
-(See examples of these kinds of
+(See examples of these kinds of online module structures.)

 6. Introduce new tools in low-stakes ways.